lhmngwy/KP-Liberation-APR-LH/README.md

     - The enemy has the ability to call in reinforcements when attacking your sectors.
     - The countdown timer will pause when players are at the point defending it.
     - If you end the mission while a sector is under attack, the sector will be lost.
+- Improved enemy and civilian patrols:
+    - You will see fewer stuck vehicles and pile ups.
+    - Patrols will despawn as the player moves further away and respawn near the player.
 - Added persistent player squads, disconnect and reconnect and you will still have your squad!
 - Blufor vehicles, captured vehicles and HC squads will be saved anywhere on the map.
 - Enemy and civilian vehicles must be taken to a FOB at least once to count as captured.